ncsa/junx/README.txt

 To build, type "ant".
 The result will be a JAR file called lib/junx.jar that is ready for use.

+USING JUNX

+To use the Junx library, you can set your CLASSPATH variable to include lib/junx.jar.

+If you want to use the ValidationUtils class to maintain a local cache of XML Schema documents to validate documents, then you should use Java 1.5 or later.
+Java 1.4.2 will not work out of the box.
+With the proper version of Xerces installed, it is possible to get it to work.

 API DOCUMENTATION